How to utilize those soggy spots in your landscape

-In the last 4 months, my area of Oklahoma has received nearly 30 inches of rain.
-That’s pretty unprecedented and is the cause of the state’s recent flooding.
+Over the last four months, my area of Oklahoma has received nearly 30 inches of rain.
+That’s pretty unprecedented and has caused a lot of flooding.
 For me and my gardens, it’s problematic, because I tend to plant drought-tolerant plants, many of which are natives to dry areas of the country such as western Texas and New Mexico.
-Needless to say, some of these plants, including the Desert Willow I planted last fall, are not doing so well in these exceedingly wet conditions.
+Needless to say, some of these plants, including the Desert Willow I planted last fall, are not doing well.
 Even my well-established Rose of Sharons (Hibiscus syriacus) are showing signs of distress.
-But I have done one clever thing in my new yard: My sloping yard drains water toward my house, but instead of installing a French drain to funnel that water elsewhere, I decided to build a bed that could tolerate standing water.
+But I have done one clever thing in my new yard: my sloping yard drains water toward my house, but instead of installing a French drain to funnel that water elsewhere, I decided to build a bed that could tolerate standing water.
 It’s not a true rain garden because it’s not engineered in any way.
 I just pulled the grass and weeds from the area, and I planted it with plants that could take advantage of soggy spots, yet could still survive a hot summer with hand-watering during drought.

 The soil in this bed is a thin layer of composted leaves, built up over years, on top of thick, red clay.
 Dig down a foot, and the clay bleeds water into the hole; this was true until about August last year, at which point the clay turned into brick.
 It was hard planting things last fall because the clay was too hard to work with.
 I had to water my clay before trying to put plants into the ground.